francescoraves483/AIM-AutomotiveIntegratedMap/README.md

 Cross-compilation also leverages `make`.

 First of all, an OpenWrt toolchain must be available in the device used for cross-compilation, with the `PATH` and `STAGING_DIR` environment variables being properly set.
 You can find additional information on how to set up the OpenWrt toolchain [here](https://openwrt.org/docs/guide-developer/toolchain/crosscompile).
+If you want to support the optional `-P` option for printing positioning data for received DENMs, when performing the build procedure steps select the `libgps` package with `make menuconfig`.

+Then, open the AIM `Makefile` and update lines 3 to 5 with the proper cross-compilers.
+The Makefile comes pre-configured for an `x86_64` architecture based on `musl` (e.g., the architecture of the [PC Engines APU2 boards](https://www.pcengines.ch/apu2.htm)).

+Update also line 6 with the proper name of the target (the target name corresponds to the name of the `target-*` directory inside the `build_dir` folder of the OpenWrt build system main directory).
+The Makefile comes pre-configured with a target for an `x86_64` architecture based on `musl` (i.e., `target-x86_64_musl`).

+**Only** if you want to compile AIM with `libgps` support, update lines 7 and 8 too:
+- Line 7 (`OPENWRT_TOOLCHAIN`) should be updated with the name of the OpenWrt toolchain directory.
+This is the name of the `toolchain-*` directory inside the `build_dir` folder of the OpenWrt build system main directory).
+The Makefile comes pre-configured with a target for an `x86_64` architecture based on `musl`, and for OpenWrt 21 with gcc 8.4.0 (i.e., `toolchain-x86_64_gcc-8.4.0_musl`).
+- Line 8 (`OPENWRT_LIBGPS_VER`) should be updated with the libgps version which came with the OpenWrt toolchain installation (currently, it should be kept to `3.23`, but it may change in the future)

-After setting up a cross-compilation toolchain, `cd` into the AIM project main directory:
+After setting up the cross-compilation toolchain, `cd` into the AIM project main directory:
 ```
 cd AIM-AutomotiveIntegratedMap
 ```